Homeowner

 Can I Add a Roof Window to My Loft Without Planning Permission?

-In most cases, you will be able to add a roof window to your loft without requiring planning permission.
+In most cases, you will be able to add a roof window to your loft without requiring planning permission under permitted development rights.
 In fact, most loft conversions don’t require planning permission either, but they will if they’re going to affect the roofline.

 Can You Install a Roof Window on a Flat Roof Without Planning Permission?